Hms1000/magic_methods/README.md

 dunder methods make python classes behave moe like built-in types.
 This allows you to:

+- customize string representstions of your objects
+- enable comparison logic
--customize string representstions of your objects -enable comparison logic make your objects iterable, countable and more
+- make your objects iterable, countable and more

 ## To run:

 ```bash

 python magic_methods_practize.py

 ```

 ## Next steps

-More files will demonstrate how magiical methods can be applied in Cybersecurity, for example:
+More files will demonstrate how magical methods can be applied in Cybersecurity, for example:

--custom log parsing
+- custom log parsing
--alert object comparison
+- alert object comparison
-streamlining forensic analysis tools
+- streamlining forensic analysis tools